 Tip #2: Integrate enablement into the rep workflow

 Sales reps hate change — but only when it doesn’t make their job easier.
 Sales enablement, often guided by new technology, faces resistance because reps see new tools as too complicated to use or disruptive to their existing processes.
 The key is to integrate enablement right where work is happening so reps use the same tools to sell and train.

 That means making training resources readily available to reps through apps and programs they already use.
 For example, at Salesforce, we make it easy for reps to access onboarding resources and, once they’re in the flow of work, account information right from Slack.
 When reps have access to the information they need, in the selling moments they need it, they can avoid one of the worst phrases in sales: “I’ll get back to you on that.”

-Tip #3: Personalize sales enablement tips for each rep
+Tip #3: Personalise sales enablement tips for each rep

 Every sales rep is different, with their own unique set of skills — and challenges.
-That’s why sales enablement tips should be personalized to fit the needs and skills of each one.
-The problem is, enablement personalization can be time-intensive if done manually.
+That’s why sales enablement tips should be personalised to fit the needs and skills of each one.
+The problem is, enablement personalisation can be time-intensive if done manually.
 The solution is automation.